d42y/IoTDB.NET/README.md

 ﻿
 # IoTDBdotNET Library
+## Current Version: 1.0.0-beta

 ## Overview

 IoTDBdotNET is optimized for C# applications, offering a lightweight alternative to traditional databases.
 IoTDBdotNET design based LiteDB for tables and TeaFiles for time series.

+## Versioning
+Version format of X.Y.Z (Major.Minor.Patch).

-## Features
+## Goals

+- Easy to use
-- Light weight and fast time-series data storage
+- Light weight
-- IoTDatabase preconfigured structure allows for quick and easy use of database
-- Time-series data retrieval with support for interval and linear interpolation
+- Quick and easy for IoT development and deployment
-- Support both tables and time series
-- Thread-safe data handling

 ## Before You Continue

 - This is beta release.
-- IoTDBdotNET time series data support both numeric and Bson value.
-However, IoT numeric data can be stored much at 500K entries per second.
-- IoTDBdotNET tables are thread safe isolicated.
-Each table operate on it own thread to provide fater processing.
-Table.UpdateQue function allows queuing for background processing.

 ## Installation

 To use the IoTDBdotNET library in your project, follow these steps:

 1. .NET environment compatible with C# .NET 7
-2. Install IoTDBdotNET NuGet Package.
+2. Install IoTDBdotNET NuGet Package (not available until version 1.0.0).

 ## Quick Start